OhioMathTeacher/docminer/docs/FIX_MACOS_BUILD.md

 Add the launcher script to existing downloads:

-1. Create `Launch ResearchBuddy.command` in the distribution
+1. Create `Launch DocMiner.command` in the distribution
 2. Include `MACOS_RUN_INSTRUCTIONS.md` in the tarball
 3. Update README with correct Terminal instructions